wso2/docs-is/en/docs/administer/monitoring-server-health.md

     enable =false
     ```

--   The execution order in which the health checkers are executes can be
+-   The execution order in which the health checkers are executed can be
     configured using the **` order `** attribute.
     ```toml
     [carbon_health_check.health_checker.data_source_health_checker]